 Interview Questions: Top Tips for the Upcoming Interview Season

 I remember when I was in college interviewing for jobs, I never knew what questions to ask at the end of interviews.
-I thought a lot about what to ask, because I wanted to ask questions that were not just good but also smart.
+I thought a lot about what to ask because I wanted to ask questions that were not just good but also smart.
 As a part of the recruiting team now, I wrap up interviews by taking questions from you, and this part of the interview is crucial.
 The types of questions you ask illuminate whether or not you took time to research and prepare, and if you find our business model and the client services role, not just our culture, engaging and right.
-When candidates ask smart questions, I get to gain further insights on who you are, how you think, and what’s important to you.
+When candidates ask smart questions, I get to gain further insights into who you are, how you think, and what’s important to you.
 Moreover, when you ask smart questions, I learn too.
 I learn to think about AlphaSights in different ways, and you challenge me to articulate my thoughts better.
-While you should certainly formulate your own questions, the following are three questions that aren’t helpful in making you a stand-out candidate.
+While you should certainly formulate your questions, the following are three questions that don’t help make you a stand-out candidate.
 Here are some top tips for your upcoming interviews, no matter where you might be applying:

 What’s your culture like?

 If you are following the blogs, social media, and reading the website, you already should have a flavor of what the company culture is like!
 For example, if you are applying to AlphaSights, you should have read several of our posts in addition to the website.
 All of the content out there is designed to give candidates the best possible chance of success.
 On the employers’ end, we expect you to be prepared, so demonstrate all the time you put into preparation and ask about a specific aspect of company culture you want to know more about or follow up on a particular post you found most impactful.